 Organization-Wide Control Over Consumer Data

-The California Consumer Privacy Act will take effect on January 1, 2020, creating a new set of requirements for companies that collect or process personal information.
+The California Consumer Privacy Act took effect on January 1, 2020, creating a new set of requirements for companies that collect or process personal information.
 Like Europe's GDPR, the California law establishes rights for consumers who want to control how their personal data is used, and sets financial penalties for organizations that fail to meet their obligations.

 Background: The California Consumer Privacy Act